NameMC/BASIC-SNIPING-GUIDE/README.md

 | Account with no name set, blank name, giftcard| GC|
 | Little kids with no coding knowledge who steal other snipers, change it, and claim ownership of it.
 Basically, stupid. | Skid |
 | The time at which a username is available, after the 37 day period of waiting | Droptime |

+Now I will explain what each of these is used for in particular.

+**SFA** - Semi-full access account.
+The name comes from the amount of access you have to it; not very much.
+You only have the credentials for the Minecraft account, but no access to the email tied to the account.
+Because you require email access to change the email and add security questions, it's locked on the email which it's currently on.

+SFAs are usually frowned upon as they are (usually) obtained from unorthodox methods, and are used solely for practicing / testing delay and other stuff.
+Typically, if they are used when trying to snipe a valuable name, the name goes to waste as the original owner of the account returns and likely changes off the name.

 ## XI.
 Conclusion